 Fade: 7 or 8.
 More might be better, but 7 is the last skill level that gets you +3% resist all, and the spot on the diminishing returns curve that I think is best.
 With every monster having an elemental attack in Hell difficulty, make sure you get your resistance up before entering.
 Using only the equipment and skills specifically mentioned here, you’ll enter Act 5, Hell with 33,33,33,75 resistances.
 A few easily-found charms and jewels will make those numbers respectable.

 Weapon Block: 10.
 A few points as early as possible here will make your life easier, then work up to 10 before you enter Hell.
 Same argument here as with Fade-I think it’s best to accept a few % less blocking than to waste lots and lots of skill points.

 Venom: 20.
 Once the enemies are slivered with Crushing Blow, you still have to kill them.
-Big posion damage is a nice way to do that, when it has only a 0.4 second duration.
+Big poison damage is a nice way to do that when it has only a 0.4 second duration.
 The small charm you’ve got makes this even more effective.
 Level this after Claw Mastery and along with Phoenix Strike.

 Shadow Master: 0.
 Put any extra skills you have left over in here.
 Shadow Master is a great companion for some people, but doesn’t fit with my personal playstyle at all.
 Level 5 is a good place to start if you intend to use her, especially if you have some +skill items.

 Prereqs: 2.
 These are the skills Shadow Warrior and Psychic Hammer.